chrisdavedev/custom-windows-deployment/README.md

   * Installs WCD if missing
   * Locates/copies the required DAT file
   * Builds the Provisioning.ppkg package to `.\CopyContentsToRootOfUSB\`
-  * INCOMING FEATURE: Prompts to copy required files to USB flash drive
+  * Prompts to copy required files to USB flash drive

-* Once complete, copy the contents of `.\CopyContentsToRootOfUSB\` to the root of a USB drive.
+* Once complete, if you chose not to lets the script - copy the contents of `.\CopyContentsToRootOfUSB\` to the root of a USB drive.

 ## Deployment Methods